jokieleung/CL-VQA/README.md

-# Source Code for "Learning to Contrast the Counterfactual Samples for Robust Visual Question Answering"
+# Learning to Contrast the Counterfactual Samples for Robust Visual Question Answering
-The source code for our paper "Learning to Contrast the Counterfactual Samples for Robust Visual Question Answering".
-This repo contains code modified from [here](https://github.com/yanxinzju/CSS-VQA), Thx for their efforts.
+The source code for our paper "Learning to Contrast the Counterfactual Samples for Robust Visual Question Answering" published in EMNLP 2020.
+This repo contains code modified from [CSS-VQA](https://github.com/yanxinzju/CSS-VQA), Many thanks for their efforts.

 ### Prerequisites